 - Kibana - Provides a very useful UI layer which allows users to explore, query, and visualize the log data.
 More information is available in the official Kibana Guide.

-Once this command has completed successfully, the ElasticSearch, Filebeat, and Kibana chart packages will be located in a subfolder called charts.
+Once this command has completed successfully, elastic4hpcclogs chart will be accessible locally.

 Deploying Elastic Search and Kibana in the same context as your HPCC Systems cluster